 The schools are closed on January 1, Good Friday, September 15 (Guatemala’s Independence Day) and December 25.

 We work with middle-class and working-class families, and we do not screen them based on any religious or political beliefs.
-Your family will provide you with 3 meals per day, a key to the house and a private room with a bed.
+Your family will provide you a key to the house, a private bedroom, and food (three meals a day from Sunday to Friday).
 Living with a host family is the perfect opportunity to practice the Spanish you learn in class.
 The family members will converse with you, and we ask them to correct your Spanish as well.
 By living with a Guatemalan family, students develop friendships, learn about daily life in Guatemala, and are introduced to activities in the community.

 All host families are located within walking distance from the school.

 All families receive a salary through the school for hosting students (part of your tuition goes straight to the families), so it is not necessary to bring any presents.
 The homestay families working with PLQ are less needy than many people in Guatemala.
 For this reason, we suggest that if students want to give something, they can instead donate a book to the Luis Cardoza y Aragon Popular Culture Center or the community library at La Escuela de la Montaña.
 The children who receive classes in these centers there come from families with limited economic resources, and your donation will benefit them greatly.

 Yes, it is up to you if you want to study only at PLQ, only at La Escuela de la Montaña, or if you want to divide up your time between the two schools.
 Just make it clear on your registration form exactly what you want.